The hot-electron closure of the moment-based gyrokinetic plasma model: Gyrokinetic model

-We now illustrate that the HEL--GM model recovers \emph{Ivanov model}, when considering the Z-pinch magnetic geometry ($R_N=0$, $\Cper=-\,i\,k_y$, $\Cpar=1$, $C_\parallel^B=0$).
-Since Ivanov model does not express the gyroaveraging operator in terms of Bessel functions, we directly expand the gyroaveraged distribution function $g_i(\bm R)$ (in gyrocenter coordinates $\bm R$) for small $\tau$ in terms of the distribution function in particle coordinates $f_i(\bm x)$,
+We now illustrate that the HEL--GM model recovers the \emph{Ivanov model} when considering the Z-pinch magnetic geometry ($R_N=0$, $\Cper=-\,i\,k_y$, $\Cpar=1$, $C_\parallel^B=0$).
+Since the Ivanov model does not express the gyroaveraging operator in terms of Bessel functions, we directly expand the gyroaveraged distribution function $g_i(\bm R)$ (in gyrocenter coordinates $\bm R$) for small $\tau$ in terms of the distribution function in particle coordinates $f_i(\bm x)$,

 where $\bm \rho = \sqrt{2\tau}\wperp\hat{\bm b}$ is the gyrocenter displacement vector, with $\hat{\bm b}$ the unit vector along the magnetic field, and $\nabla_\perp^2$ the perpendicular Laplacian operator.
-Recalling that the gyro-averaging operator, $\langle\,\cdot\,\rangle$, satisfies $\langle\bm\rho\rangle=0$ and $\langle\bm\rho\,\bm\rho\rangle = \tau\,\wperp\,\mathbf{I}_\perp$, with $\mathbf{I}_\perp$ the perpendicular projection operator, a pseudo-fluid moment, e.g. $n^*$, can be expressed in the particle coordinate system via,
+Recalling that the gyro-averaging operator, $\langle\,\cdot\,\rangle$, satisfies $\langle\bm\rho\rangle=0$ and $\langle\bm\rho\,\bm\rho\rangle = \tau\,\wperp\,\mathbf{I}_\perp$, with $\mathbf{I}_\perp$ the perpendicular projection operator, a pseudo-fluid moment, e.g., $n^*$, can be expressed in the particle coordinate system via

-where we assume commutation between the velocity space integration and the perpendicular Laplacian operator.
+where we assume commutation between the velocity-space integration and the perpendicular Laplacian operator.
 This assumption is valid in the local approximation, where the perpendicular gradients are considered constant over a Larmor radius.
-The gyrocenter to particle coordinate transformation does not affect the higher-order GMs as the HEL-GM scaling neglects the $\order{\tau}$ terms in the parallel velocity, parallel temperature, and perpendicular temperature equations.
+The gyrocenter-to-particle coordinate transformation does not affect the higher-order GMs, as the HEL-GM scaling neglects the $\order{\tau}$ terms in the parallel velocity, parallel temperature, and perpendicular temperature equations.